Barkhausen-Institut/hermespy/docssource/installation.rst

 Some submodules of HermesPy are provided as C++ implementations with Python bindings for improved performance.
 Therefore, building the package from source requires your system to have a build chain detectable by `CMake`_ installed and configured.
-For Windows users, we recommend downloading and installing either the `Visual Studio Build Tools`_ or `MinGW`_ as a free open-source alternative.
+For Windows users, we recommend downloading and installing the `Visual Studio Build Tools`_.

 Build and install the package contained within the repository by executing the following commands within a terminal: